The Power of Simple CRUD

 As minimalists, we knew how far we can go focusing on the bare essentials and leaving out all the “crap”.
 So off we went: we replaced all our core SAAS services with custom, minimalistic alternatives.

-To our big surprise, we were amazed at how easily it all came together.
+We were surprised at how easily it all came together.
 It was unexpectedly easy for us to replace a big chunk of our services with a simple CRUD.
 We only did the core and left out the stuff we didn't need.
 Something like 1% of all the features.

 The new, unified system gave us unexpected benefits.
 For example, we could ditch Recurly with a single link in crontab.
 We had all the necessary billing data on our local database so Stripe was all we needed for charging.

 One thing is certain: the SAAS industry has fooled us to believe their products are irreplaceable pieces of software that take years to build.
 Not true.
 Think Disqus, Intercom or MailChimp.
 Their massive feature set is compelling on the surface, but if you dig deeper you'll find out that their core is easy to replicate.